-I lead the Catchment and River Science Group (http://www.plymouth.ac.uk/research/ceres) based in Geography at Plymouth.
+I am a central part of the Catchment and River Science Group (http://www.plymouth.ac.uk/research/ceres) at Plymouth.
 My background is in fluvial geomorphology and hydrology but I now view myself as a river scientist.
-This is reflected in me being the President Elect of the International Society of River Science.
+This is reflected in me recently having beien the President of the International Society of River Science.
 River science examines the interaction between hydrology, geomorphology and ecology in riverine ecosystems with the ultimate aim of informing and enhancing river managment and rehabilitation.
 My specific interest lies in understanding the behaviour of natural river systems, how river systems are impacted by human activity and how better we can manage river systems to meet the needs of the river environment and society in the 21st century.
 At times I also have been involved in research and knowledge exchange relating to wetland water budget quantification, vulnerability of wetlands to groundwater abstraction and dissolved organic carbon loss from peatlands affected by windfarm development.

 Research highlights include:

 - Pioneering the use of airborne remote sensing for mapping instream habitat and bathymetry.

 - Early work on wetland water balance quantification in fens fed by groundwater.

 - Showcasing the "natural recovery" of a wandering gravel bed river from hydromophic alteration; River Tummel research